spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 * `caching.spinnaker.io/ignore`

-  When set to `True`, this tells Spinnaker to ignore this resource.
+  When set to `true`, this tells Spinnaker to ignore this resource.
 It will not be cached, or show up in the Spinnaker UI.

 # How Kubernetes Resources Are Managed by Spinnaker